 Different scenarios for OM science window configurations are displayed in Figs. 112 and 113.
 OM science windows must overlap either entirely or not at all.
-This must be true for all satellite position angles allowed by the specifications made during proposal submission, in particular if the windows are specified in celestial coordinates (Fig. 113).
+This must be true for all satellite position angles allowed by the specifications made during proposal submission.

 The minimum Fast mode time slice duration for a Fast mode window is 0.5 s while the maximum duration is the tracking frame duration (20 s).